Risk Factors Dashboard

 We may experience difficulties in integrating our operations with those of acquired businesses and realizing the expected benefits of these acquisitions.

-Our growth strategy includes a program to identify and execute acquisitions to enable long-term, sustainable, organic growth by continuing to expand the business, enhance our clinical and digital capabilities, and extend into new market areas.
+Our growth strategy includes a program to identify and execute acquisitions to enable long-term, sustainable, organic growth by continuing to expand the business, enhance our clinical and digital capabilities, and extend into new and adjacent market areas.
 Although we anticipate that acquisitions will create long-term shareholder value, this expectation is based on assumptions about our acquisitions and preliminary estimates of their performance, which may change materially.
 The benefits of acquisitions depend, in part, on our ability to successfully integrate the acquired businesses and realize the anticipated benefits, including business opportunities and growth prospects from combining our businesses.
 We may not achieve these objectives within the anticipated time frame or may never realize these benefits, and the value of our common stock may be harmed.
 Integration of acquired businesses may result in material challenges, including, without limitation:

-Our management might have its attention diverted from ongoing business concerns while trying to integrate these operations, and we could experience performance shortfalls within our existing or acquired businesses as a result of the devotion of management's attention to integration efforts.
+•Our management might have its attention diverted from ongoing business concerns while trying to integrate these operations, and we could experience performance shortfalls within our existing or acquired businesses as a result of the devotion of management's attention to integration efforts.

-In connection with our acquisitions, we may be required to take write-downs, write-offs, restructuring, impairment, or other charges that could negatively affect our business, assets, liabilities, prospects, outlook, financial condition, and results of operations.18Table of ContentsIn connection with our acquisitions, we may be required to take write-downs, write-offs, restructuring, impairment, or other charges that could negatively affect our business, assets, liabilities, prospects, outlook, financial condition, and results of operations.
+In connection with our acquisitions, we may be required to take write-downs, write-offs, restructuring, impairment, or other charges that could negatively affect our business, assets, liabilities, prospects, outlook, financial condition, and results of operations.

-The due diligence we conduct on our acquisitions may not reveal all material issues that may be present, nor does it preclude factors outside of our control from arising later.Although we conduct due diligence on our acquisitions, this diligence may not reveal all material issues that may be present, nor does it preclude factors outside of our control from arising later.
+The due diligence we conduct on our acquisitions may not reveal all material issues that may be present, nor does it preclude factors outside of our control from arising later.
 There is no assurance that our representations and warranties insurance policies that we purchase for certain acquisitions will cover any losses we might experience from breaches of the sellers' representations and warranties or otherwise arising from the acquisitions.
-We have also purchased representations and warranties insurance policies in connection with certain acquisitions, but there is no assurance that those policies will cover any losses we might experience from breaches of the sellers' representations and warranties or otherwise arising from the acquisitions.
 Even if our due diligence successfully identifies certain risks, unexpected risks may arise, and previously known risks may materialize in a manner not consistent with our preliminary risk analysis.
+If acquisitions do not perform as anticipated, we may be required to take restructuring, impairment, or other charges that could negatively affect our business, assets, liabilities, prospects, financial position, results of operations and outlook.In connection with our acquisitions, we may be required to take write-downs, write-offs, restructuring, impairment, or other charges that could negatively affect our business, assets, liabilities, prospects, outlook, financial condition, and results of operations.

 We are required to identify the fair value of assets acquired, such as customer relationships and technology, using estimates that are based upon factors such as expected future operations and the manner in which we will utilize these assets, which may be inaccurate or may change post-acquisition.
-In addition, we have recorded $1.78 billion of goodwill at September 30, 2024.
+We are required to identify the fair value of assets acquired, such as customer relationships and technology, using estimates that are based upon factors such as expected future operations and the manner in which we will utilize these assets, which may be inaccurate or may change post-acquisition.
+In addition, we have recorded $1.78 billion of goodwill at September 30, 2025.
 This balance represents the difference between the amount paid for acquisitions and the identifiable assets acquired.
 Goodwill is allocated to reporting units, consistent with our segments, and is regularly reviewed to ensure that the value of those segments exceeds the carrying value of the assets held, including goodwill.
+If the carrying value of our assets, including goodwill, exceeds their fair value, we may be required to impair our goodwill, which could result in a significant effect on our financial results and condition.
 If the carrying value of our assets, including goodwill, exceeds their fair value, we may be required to take write-offs, write-downs, restructuring, impairment, or other charges that could negatively affect business, assets, liabilities, prospects, outlook, financial condition, and results of operations.

 Risks Pertaining to Legal Compliance